Brazilians: Ancestry of Brazilians

-As a result of the Atlantic slave trade, from the mid-16th century until 1855, millions of African slaves were brought to Brazil.
-Based on information from slavevoyages.org, 4,864,375 slaves from Africa landed in Brazil between the 16th century and the mid-19th century, around 40% of all slaves brought to the Americas.
+As a result of the Atlantic slave trade, from the mid-16th century until 1855, approximately 5 million African slaves were brought to Brazil.
+40% of all slaves brought to the Americas landed in Brazil.
 The African ancestors of Brazilians were brought mainly from West-Central Africa.
 Of the total, 3,396,910 were brought from this area.
 The region used to be known as Congo Angola, roughly corresponding to the territories of present-day Angola, Republic of Congo, Democratic Republic of Congo and Gabon.
 The second most important region was the Bight of Benin, from which 877,033 Africans came.
 This region corresponds to present-day southeastern Ghana, Togo, Benin, and southwestern Nigeria.

 Slave labor was the driving force behind the growth of the sugar economy in Brazil, and sugar was the colony's main export product, from 1600 to 1650.
 Gold and diamond deposits were discovered in Brazil from 1690 onwards, which generated an increase in the importation of slaves, to supply labor in mining.
 The demand for slaves did not suffer from the decline of the mining industry in the second half of the 18th century.
 Livestock and food production proliferated along with population growth, both heavily dependent on slave labor.
 The rise of coffee economy after the 1830s further expanded the Atlantic slave trade to Brazil.

 When Brazil was a Portuguese colony, the number of Africans who entered Brazil was much greater than that of Europeans.
 According to Historians James Horn and Philip D. Morgan, between 1500 and 1820, 605,000 Portuguese emigrated to Brazil, against 3.2 million Africans brought, a number 5 times greater.
 However, this does not mean that over time the population of African origin remained greater than that of Portuguese origin in the same proportion, given the differences in birth rate.
 In Brazil, the mortality rate was much higher among slaves than among the free; the infant mortality of the children of slaves was very high, due to malnutrition and unhealthy conditions.
 During most of Brazil's history, the rate of natural increase of the slave population was negative, that is, there were more deaths than births.